Ticki/rebar/README.md

 Rebar is a simple system written in Rust where you can share crates with other rustaceans.
 It's inspired by Hacker News and Reddit and has a similar voting system.
 Check the docs for more info.

+It uses Nickel as web framework.

+Why?
+---

+For fun.

 Contributing
 ------------